Sim Kwon-ho: Career

-Sim was born on October 10, 1972, in Seongnam, Gyeonggi-do, and started wrestling at the age of 13.
+Sim was born on October 10, 1972, in Seongnam, Gyeonggi Province, and started wrestling at the age of 13.
 While attending Seoul Physical Education High School in 1990, Sim was first selected for the South Korean national wrestling team.

 Sim first gained attention at the 1993 World Wrestling Championships where he won the bronze medal in the 48 kg category.
 Next year, Sim won the gold medal in the Men's Greco-Roman 48 kg at the Asian Games.
 Since the 1994 Asian Games, Sim swept gold medals in the Greco-Roman light flyweight(48 kg) and flyweight(54 kg) categories never losing a match at major international competitions such as Olympic Games, World Championships, Asian Games and Asian Championships until his retirement in 2000.

 1992 Olympic trials

 While trying to earn his spot to compete for the 1992 Summer Olympics, in Barcelona, Sim was ranked first in the Men's Greco-Roman 48 kg at the South Korean national trials, beating 1991 World Champion Goun Duk-Yong.
 Amid controversy, however, Goun was selected by Korea Wrestling Federation over Sim in the 48 kg category at the Barcelona Games, despite being ranked lower in the trials.
 At the Barcelona Games Goun was eventually eliminated in Round 1.